-The paper proposal has been accepted, and the paper will be presented by the author at the conference.
-The paper is authored by the international scholar presenting and is not co-authored.
-The paper is unpublished and has not been presented at another conference.
+The scholar’s paper proposal must have been accepted, the paper must be presented by the author at the conference in person.
+The completed paper must be submitted at the time of application to the Scheuerle-Zatlin International Travel Award and must be authored by the international scholar who is presenting; co-authored papers are not eligible.
+The paper must be unpublished and cannot have been previously presented at another conference.

-The international scholar is traveling from outside North America in order to attend the conference.
-The international scholar registers for the conference and participates fully in its activities.
+International scholars are eligible only if they are traveling from outside of North America in order to attend the conference; the international scholar must register for the conference and participate fully in its activities.

 Conference presenters may only apply for one conference travel award in a given year.

 International scholars with accepted proposals should fill out the Travel Grant Application and submit it along with the completed paper to the Chair of the Faculty Development and Travel Awards Committee, A. Maggie Hazard at firstname.lastname@example.org.